 17 Best beautiful beaches of Sardinia

 Sardinia is a little-known gorgeous gem of an island off the coast of Italy, that tourists seem to ignore.
-How to visit all the best beaches of Sardinia Italy will show you all the best Sardinian beaches that must be seen to be believed.
+If you only have a week these are some beaches you should add to your Sardinia itinerary.
 While the majority of people head straight to the islands of Croatia, those in the know are actually here checking out Sardinia.

 Sardinia is not your usual Mediterranean destination but a sophisticated Italian island, west of mainland Italy and south of Corsica.
 With over 1,800km of unspoilt coastline, it is a romantic beautiful escape known for beautiful beaches, turquoise sea, fabulous food and its intimate luxury hotels.
 Let’s take a look at some of the best that Sardinia has to offer.